PROJECT [ 00 - 2 ]

 Defining phase

-The early concepts were developed into interactive prototypes and shared with ICU staff for feedback.
-Their reactions helped refine the app’s structure, simplify interactions, and prioritise what mattered most on the screen.
-Through multiple iterations, the interface evolved into a tool clinicians and nurses could rely on in high-pressure situations.
+Early concepts were developed into interactive prototypes and tested with ICU staff.
+Their feedback helped refine the structure, simplify interactions, and prioritize critical information, resulting in an interface clinicians and nurses could rely on in high-pressure situations.

 [UP] FLYERS